 As these examples demonstrate, knowing the signs of a heart attack or stroke isn’t always as clear cut as you would hope.
 Making the call for an ambulance is automatic when someone collapses in front of you.
 But when symptoms are more subtle, people tend to second-guess themselves—worrying more about what sort of commotion it might cause than about their long-term health.

 I tell anyone who’s faced this decision that it’s always better to be safe than sorry.
 See a doctor and get a trained opinion.
-As you’ll see, heart attacks and strokes are not events you should gamble on.
-Losing could literally cost you your life.
+As I’ll discuss in this article, heart attacks and strokes are not events you should gamble on – losing could literally cost you your life.